lukavuko/DATA534_Project_G2/contributions.md

 # Aditya Saluja

+- Will write a function to get authentication token based on client credentials

+- Will write a function to get podcast ID from a query

+- Will write a function to search for new podcasts from a keyword and a list of filters

+- Will write a function to get a list of recent episodes using podcast ID

+- Will write a fucntion to get information about a specific episode usign episode ID

+- Will document and test these function and aid in CI

 # Luka Vukovic

 - Will write API wrapper functions to return a track or artist ID from a query.